MrIago/mr-plugins/check-rules/commands/audit.md

 Wait ALL TaskOutput.

-Show summary:
+Show summary table:
-- Total files audited
+- Total files
-- Pass count
+- Passed
-- Fail count with file paths and reasons
+- Failed (with paths and reasons)

-If failures exist, ask: "Save error log to .claude/check-rules-log.md?"
+If any failures, use AskUserQuestion tool:

-If yes, write markdown file with:
+- question: "Save error log?"
-- Date/time
+- options: ["Yes, save to .claude/check-rules-log.md", "No"]

-- List of failed files with reasons
+If user says yes, Write the log file with date and failure details.

-- User can review and fix manually later
+DO NOT offer to fix files.
+User will fix manually.